Spider-Man: Homecoming: Marketing

 For the week ending on June 11, comScore and its PreAct service noted that new social media conversations for the film were second only to Black Panther and its new trailer; Homecoming was then the number one film in the next two weeks.
-That month, Sony released a mobile app allowing users to "access" Parker's phone and "view his photos, videos, text messages, and hear voicemails from his friends".
+That month, Sony released a mobile app allowing users to "access" Peter's phone and "view his photos, videos, text messages, and hear voicemails from his friends".
 The app also provided an "AR Suit Explorer" to learn more about the technology in the Spider-Man suit, and use photo filters, GIFs, and stickers of the character.
 Sony and Dave & Buster's also announced an arcade game based on the film, playable exclusively at Dave & Buster's locations.
 A tie-in comic, Spider-Man: Homecoming Prelude, was released on June 20, collecting two prelude issues.
 On June 28, in partnership with Thinkmodo, a promotional prank was released in which Spider-Man (stuntman Chris Silcox) dropped from the ceiling in a coffee shop to scare customers; the video also featured a cameo appearance from Lee.
 Sony also partnered with the mobile app Holo to let users add 3D holograms of Spider-Man, with Holland's voice and lines from the film, to real-world photos and videos.
 Before the end of June, Spider-Man: Homecoming—Virtual Reality Experience was released on the PlayStation VR, Oculus Rift, and HTC Vive for free, produced by Sony Pictures VR and developed by CreateVR.
 It allows users to experience how it feels to be Spider-Man, with the ability to hit targets with his web-shooters and face off against the Vulture.
 It was also available at select Cinemark Theatres in the United States and at the CineEurope trade show in Barcelona.